thedeadleaff/work-term-report/README.md

 # Work Term Report
-My work term report for co-op F21 at Scotiabank!
+My work term report for co-op S22 at Digital Kitchener Innovation Lab for the City of Kitchener!